-Never disable the vane switch.

-inadequate airflow can result in dangerous overheating of the cinema projector.
+ACAUTION Never disable the vane switch.
+Attempting to operate the cinema projector with inadequate airflow can result in dangerous overheating of the cinema projector.

-2.9 Install the Primary Lens
+2.10 Install the Primary Lens

 The lens seals the projection head, preventing contaminants from entering the main electronics area.
 Do not operate the cinema projector without a lens installed.
 Install a lens plug when you install or transport the cinema projector.